-- 1 tsp brown sugar white is okay too
+- 1 teaspoon brown sugar white is okay too

-- 2 tbsp cooking oil canola, vegetable or olive all is okay
+- 2 tablespoon cooking oil canola, vegetable or olive all is okay

 - Prepare and soak noodles in hot water as per packet instructions.

-- Whilst noodles are soaking, saute onion and garlic with 1 tbsp of oil in a hot, non-stick frying pan on medium/high heat.
+- Whilst noodles are soaking, saute onion and garlic with 1 tablespoon of oil in a hot, non-stick frying pan on medium/high heat.